 Then, in an attempt to extend their empire to the north, the Romans arrived; their armies lived along the Danube and by the early 2nd century their reach spread deeper into the land.

-In the early 6th century, what is now called Slovakia was settled by Slovaks.
+In the early 6th century, Slovaks settled what is now called Slovakia.
 All were eventually united into a Slavic state known as Great Moravia that lasted nearly 400 years.